 The SAMBAH Project provided important new information on the abundance and distribution of porpoises in Baltic Proper.
 However, there were constraints.
 The project aimed for large-scale data collection, thus some more detailed information in coastal areas may be missing.
 Also, there was no sampling in areas of >80m depth; notably Russia were not included; and because of the difficulty of applying a robust detection function, the resultant estimates had very large confidence intervals.
 There are tentative plans for a SAMBAH-II project, and interested parties need to identify their priorities, bearing in mind what can be undertaken practically, and the needs of the Jastarnia Plan, as well as for EU HD and MSFD reporting.
-A first meeting discussing the potential aims of the project was held at the ECS Conference in La Spezia, Italy, in April 2018.
+A first meeting discussing the potential aims of the project was held at the ECS Conference in La Spezia, Italy, in April 2018, and in December 2018 a meeting was organised in Stockholm to discuss the project and the writing of a proposal to the EU LIFE programme.
+A concept note was submitted to LIFE in June 2019, and a response on whether the project is invited to submit a full application is expected in October 2019.